Telegraph means writing at a distance, television means seeing at a distance, and there are other words with the tele- prefix for new technologies.

 Traditional liturgical instructions can be quite specific here.
 The elements to be consecrated are to be on the corporal cloth on the altar.
 In consecrating the elements, the presiding minister is to touch every container than has bread or wine.
 Such directions may seem very picky and almost magical.
 But the point is that the words of the presiding minister refer to this bread and this wine, not to the bread and wine in the sacristy or all of it within the sound of his or her voice.

 Some variation is frequently observed here, such as leaving some of the bread and wine on the credence table until the distribution.
-That is, however, not the ELCA’s recommended practice.5 And it’s worth noting that in the Book of Common Prayer there are directions for consecrating additional bread and/or wine if the initial amount is inadequate.6
+That is, however, not the ELCA’s recommended practice.5 The Use of the Means of Grace (Augsburg Fortress, 1997), p.50.]
+And it’s worth noting that in the Book of Common Prayer there are directions for consecrating additional bread and/or wine if the initial amount is inadequate.5 The Book of Common Prayer (Church Publising, 1986), pp.365 & 408.

 The challenge this poses to the idea of remote communion is clear.
 Is it sufficient to argue that the presiding minister’s intention is to consecrate the elements in front of the screens or sets of those participating in the service and to no other?
 Such appeals to “intention” in connection with sacramental acts are very shaky.
 They can leave people wondering if what was done was really legitimate because they can’t know for sure what the minister intended.

 There’s a way to deal with that, but it involves a couple of ideas, one or the other of which will seem problematic to Christians of different traditions.
 The first is that a group of Christians that can’t have an ordained pastor for an extended period of time can choose one of their members to serve as their pastor.
-Luther argued that in his “Address to the German Nobility.”7
+Luther argued that in his “Address to the German Nobility.”6 Martin Luther, “An Appeal to the Ruling Class of German Nationality as to the Amelioration of the State of Christendom” in John Dillenberger (ed.), Martin Luther: Selections from His Writings (Doubleday, 1961), p.408).

 The other practice that could be used is “concelebration,” in which there are a number of presiders.
 That is sometimes done in the Roman Catholic church, with multiple priests, and only priests, celebrating the eucharist together.
 Lutherans generally don’t do that, but there’s no compelling reason not to.